CSUFTitanRover/TitanRover2018/user-interface/README.md

 - `.editorconfig` - EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
 [Learn More](http://editorconfig.org/)
 - `.eslintrc.json` - Configuration file for ESLint that specifies rules, parser options, enviroments, etc. [Learn More](https://eslint.org/docs/user-guide/configuring)
 - `.eslintignore` - This file is like `.gitignore` and specifies a list of files or directories for ESLint to ignore when linting the UI project.
 - `styleguide.config.js` - This is a config file for Styleguidist.
 Currenty it just specifies how Styleguidist should search for components.
+[Learn More](https://react-styleguidist.js.org/docs/configuration.html)

 ## Learn more about ES6 Javascript